petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 {bdg-secondary}`Available Liferay 7.4 U34+/GA34+`

 In scenarios with multiple business [accounts](../../../../users-and-permissions/accounts.md), you may want to restrict access to object entries by account.
 To do this, your custom object must have an active [relationship](../defining-object-relationships.md) with the Account system object, and you must configure the custom object to use this relationship for restricting entry data.
 Once set up, anyone adding entries to the custom object must select an account.
-This account becomes the entry's owner, so only account members can access it.
+This account becomes the entry's owner.
+See [Account Restriction and User Roles](#account-restriction-and-user-roles) for an overview of how different types of roles relate to account restriction.

 ![Restrict access to custom object entries by account.](./restricting-access-to-object-data-by-account/images/01.png)